 On September 6, 2022, we entered into an expanded global, non-exclusive license and collaboration agreement with GSK, or the GSK License Agreement, for nirogacestat in combination with either belantamab mafodotin (belamaf), or with any other cytotoxic antibody-drug conjugate targeting B-cell maturation antigen, or BCMA, derived from belantamab that is controlled by GSK, either alone as a combination therapy, or together with other pharmaceutical agents.
 Concurrent with the execution of the GSK License Agreement, we entered into a stock purchase agreement, or the Stock Purchase Agreement, with an affiliate of GSK, Glaxo Group Limited, or GGL, under which GGL purchased 2,050,819 shares of our common stock, par value \$0.0001 per share, in a private placement transaction for an aggregate purchase price of approximately \$75.0 million, or \$36.57 per share.
 The shares were sold at a 25% premium to the volume-weighted average share price of Common Stock for a specified 30-day period prior to entering into the Stock Purchase Agreement.
 We are also eligible to receive up to \$550.0 million in additional payments based on reaching certain development and commercial milestones.
 We retain full commercial rights to nirogacestat.
-Additionally, we will continue to supply nirogacestat for future belamaf clinical trials and will seek to make nirogacestat commercially available in markets where approval has been sought by GSK for combination with belamaf.
-GSK will continue to fund all development costs, except for those related to the supply of nirogacestat and certain expenses related to intellectual property rights.
+Additionally, we will continue to supply nirogacestat for future belamaf clinical trials and will seek to make nirogacestat and certain expenses related to intellectual property rights.